Lukas-Diffner-Persson/Lukas-Diffner-Persson/README.md

 ## About Me

-- 🌱 I'm currently learning Networking and Programing.
+- 🌱 I'm currently learning Networking and Programming.
-- 💼 I Study at Polhemskolan.
+- 💼 I Study at Polhemsskolan.
-- 📫 You can reach me at Lukas.diffner-persson@skola.gavle.se.
+- 📫 You can reach me at Lukas.diffner-persson@skola.gavle

 ## My Projects